NIH-NCPI/locutus_utilities/README.md

 ## Installation

 1. **Create and activate a virtual environment** (recommended):<br>
-[Here]("https://realpython.com/python-virtual-environments-a-primer/") for more on virtual environments.
+[[Click here]]("https://realpython.com/python-virtual-environments-a-primer/") for more on virtual environments.

     ```bash
     # Step 1: cd into the directory to store the venv